 Amount: up to $1,500 (yearly)

+The Oliver Joel and Ellen Pell Denny Healthcare Scholarship was established in 1985 by Roby E. Taylor to provide scholarships to NC residents seeking a degree in a healthcare field.
 Students pursuing a degree in the healthcare field are eligible to apply.
 Master’s nursing degrees, physicians’ assistant and family nurse practitioner degrees are also eligible.
 Preference is given to residents of Davidson, Davie, Forsyth, Stokes, Surry, Wilkes, and Yadkin counties.

 Still need help with financial aid and college scholarships?